Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Summary and outlook

+Like conventional topological orders, fracton ordered phases exhibit long-range entanglement, but they are non-liquid phases whose universal properties are not captured by ordinary topological quantum field theories.
+Instead, they require unconventional continuum descriptions involving, for example, higher-rank gauge fields, subsystem structures, or other nonstandard field-theoretical ingredients~\cite{PhysRevB.92.235136, PhysRevB.105.195124, PhysRevLett.126.101603, li2026infinitecomponentbffieldtheory, PhysRevB.110.205108, PhysRevB.101.245134, PhysRevB.104.235127, PhysRevB.107.115169}.
+Given the bridge established here between microscopic constructions and continuum field theories of three-dimensional topological orders, it would be natural to ask whether analogous operator-level dictionaries can be constructed for fracton phases.
+In particular, one may seek explicit correspondences between lattice fracton models, their continuum field-theoretical descriptions, and the associated fusion, mobility, and dimensional-reduction structures of fractonic excitations.

-Finally, these theoretical advances naturally point toward the prospect of topological quantum computation in three dimensions.
-In two dimensions, the creation and manipulation of anyons underpin topological quantum computation.
-Experimentally, programmable quantum processors based on trapped ions and superconducting qubits have enabled the preparation of non-Abelian topologically ordered states, together with the manipulation of anyon fusion and braiding~\cite{iqbal2024non,xu2024non,google2023non}.
-Recent progress using sequential quantum circuits~\cite{PhysRevLett.95.110503,PhysRevA.75.032311,PhysRevA.77.052306,PRXQuantum.3.040315,PhysRevLett.128.010607,PRXQuantum.2.010342,PhysRevB.109.075116,d8gs-fnwt} has led to concrete protocols for implementing \emph{ribbon operators} of non-Abelian anyons~\cite{lyons2025protocolscreatinganyonsdefects}, providing a pathway toward universal topological quantum computation in the 2d quantum double model~\cite{lo2025universalquantumcomputations3}.
-Extending these ideas to three dimensions, one may design quantum circuits or higher-order cellular automata~\cite{zhang2025programmableanyonmobilityhigher,PRXQuantum.5.030342} to create, braid, fuse, and shrink membrane and loop excitations, thereby exploring the computational power encoded in their non-Abelian fusion and shrinking dynamics.
+Finally, these theoretical advances point toward possible applications to topological quantum computation in three dimensions.
+In two dimensions, topological quantum computation is based on the creation, fusion, and braiding of anyons, and recent experiments on programmable quantum processors based on trapped ions and superconducting qubits have demonstrated the preparation of non-Abelian topologically ordered states together with controlled anyon fusion and braiding~\cite{iqbal2024non, xu2024non, google2023non, PRXQuantum.3.040315, Minev:2025aa}.
+Recent progress using sequential quantum circuits~\cite{PhysRevLett.95.110503, PhysRevA.75.032311, PhysRevA.77.052306, PRXQuantum.3.040315, PhysRevLett.128.010607, PRXQuantum.2.010342, PhysRevB.109.075116, d8gs-fnwt} has further enabled concrete protocols for implementing ribbon operators of non-Abelian anyons~\cite{lyons2025protocolscreatinganyonsdefects}, providing a pathway toward universal topological quantum computation in two-dimensional quantum double models~\cite{lo2025universalquantumcomputations3}.
+The operator-level framework developed here suggests a natural three-dimensional extension of this program.
+One may seek quantum circuits, measurement protocols, or higher-order cellular automata~\cite{zhang2025programmableanyonmobilityhigher, PRXQuantum.5.030342} that create, transport, fuse, shrink, and braid particles, loops, and possibly membrane excitations in higher-dimensional topological orders.
+In particular, non-Abelian shrinking introduces a topological operation without a direct two-dimensional anyon analogue, and its controllable channels may provide new resources for manipulating topological information.
+Understanding the computational power of such fusion--shrinking--braiding operations remains an intriguing direction for future work.